Interested in transferring?

 PHYS 121, BIOL 180, or CHEM 142 or a course from the approved list

-If you have completed exams for credit such as Advanced Placement (AP), International Baccalaureate (IB), or A Level & AS Level exams, please refer to the UW Office of Admissions for information on how your credits would transfer to UW.
+If you have completed exams for credit such as Advanced Placement (AP), International Baccalaureate (IB), or A Level & AS Level exams, please refer to the Office of Admissions - Exams for Credit website for information on how your credits would transfer to UW based on your exam score.
 Please note that English Language & Composition credit from the AP exam is not equivalent to the English Composition prerequisite for admission and does not meet the UW composition requirement.

 The Allen School’s transfer pathway is designed to be completed within two years of full-time study.
 Prerequisite coursework is essential to ensure that applicants are prepared for upper division coursework upon entering our program so that they are able to graduate on time.
 Similarly, prerequisite coursework is necessary to ensure that our academic application review is fair to all applicants.